Changissnz/nu_merchant_principal/README.md

-have deceptive members completely distinct from executive members, so as to avoid the risk of the adversary correctly guessing the member associated with its current step centering around a variable in the group's configuration.
+have deceptive members completely distinct from executive members, so as to avoid the risk of the adversary correctly guessing the member associated with its current step centering around a variable in the group's configuration, in their procedure to inflict loss onto the group.